e-paj/Time-Series-Project/UPDATE.md

 August 11:
 - Ok, I finished writing a report for the Jpop data.
 It is not as comprehensive as the other report I have, but it's good!
+- It is under the name *Jpop Report*.
 - Now, my job for this is to compare my results for both Kpop and Jpop data.
 - See how the results of each data will compare to the other.
 - Honestly, that kind of analysis is out of scope of the course, so I might have to do some research on how to properly do that.